 Written by Beth Francois, Registered Dietitian

 Veganism is on the rise, with record numbers of people signing up to veganuary this year (1).
-Veganism is a way of living and ethical movement, not just a diet as the exclusion of animal products extends beyond food to clothing, skin care and other industries.
-We know that reducing our consumption of animal products is associated with a positive impact for health and the environment however, for those living with an eating disorder adopting a vegan diet can have a detrimental impact on recovery and the motivation and drive for this dietary change needs to be carefully considered.
+Veganism is a way of living and an ethical movement, not just a diet as the exclusion of animal products extends beyond food to clothing, skin care and other industries.
+We know that reducing our consumption of animal products is associated with a positive impact for health and the environment however, for those living with an eating disorder, adopting a vegan diet can have a detrimental impact on recovery and the motivation and drive for this dietary change needs to be carefully considered.
 Let's looking into the vegan diet and eating disorders.

 Why is it important to challenge veganism in ED recovery?